Important note

 Technical Analysis

-The stock price trend is currently bullish.
-The Simple Moving Average (SMA) for the last 10 days (SMA10) is 240.42, which is higher than the previous SMA10 of 239.05.
-This indicates a potential upward trend in price movement.
+The current Simple Moving Average (SMA10) is 337.71, which is higher than the previous SMA10 of 333.15, indicating a potential continuation of upward price movement.

 Alternative Data Analysis

-Lastly, AltIndex’s AI score for Tesla is 42, indicating a ‘Hold’ signal based on comprehensive fundamental, technical, and alternative data analysis.
+According to AltIndex's AI score, Tesla has a score of 34, which is a sell signal based on an aggregate of fundamental, technical, and alternative data analysis.

 Disclaimer: This AI stock analysis, generated by an experimental AI tool, is for informational purposes only and not financial advice.
 Information is based on publicly available data and may not always be accurate or current.